aliyubasug/Bioinformatics-wealth-of-African-countries-/README.md

 ## Discussion
-Challenges for using bioinformatics in research in Africa Labs
+Challenges for using bioinformatics in research in Africa
+- Labs
-Bioinformatics skills
+- Bioinformatics skills
-collaboration
+- Collaboration
-Funding
+- Funding
-Future
+- Future

 ### Reference